liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 <br/>
 <br/>

-Thansk for celebrating this great event.
-We hope to come back in future editions. 🤗
+Thanks for celebrating this great event.
+[EuroIA 2020](https://euroia.org/) topic is Hope: Foundations for preferable futures and we are willing to come back again. 🤗